znsio/getting-started-with-teswiz/documentation/README-inProgress.md

 1. setWebViewContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Web View context.
 2. setNativeAppContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Native App context.
+3. scroll(Point fromPoint, Point toPoint) - Updated use of AppiumDriver using PointerInput and Sequence to scroll using 2 points

 ## Logging to ReportPortal